karel-burda/native-window-host/README.md

 Java project is built using CMake: [CMakeLists.txt](java/windows/CMakeLists.txt).

 Projects is divided into separate targets that are built (and also run) using CMake:
-  * `native-window-embedder-java.jar` -- makes the core functionality, depends on the JNA
+  * `native-window-host-java.jar` -- makes the core functionality, depends on the JNA
-  * `native-window-embedder-java-demo.jar` -- demonstration example
+  * `native-window-host-java-demo.jar` -- demonstration example

 The build itself is being executed using:
 ```cmake